nystudio107/craft-imageoptimize/README.md

 The `activeImageVariantCreators` array lets you specify which of the image variant creators to use for which file types.

-The `imageVariantCreators` array specifies the path and options for each of the image optimization tools.
+The `imageVariantCreators` array specifies the path and options for each of the image variant creators.

 See each image optimization tool's documentation for details on the options they allow you to use.